 Menorca was named after the Spanish word 'menor' which means smaller.
 As the name already suggests Menorca is smaller than its neigbouring islands.
-While the majority of holidaymakers flock to the more publicity-prone islands of Mallorca and Ibiza, Minorca attracts those who want the best of the Balearics, but without the crowds.
+While the majority of holidaymakers flock to the more publicity-prone islands of Mallorca and Ibiza, Menorca attracts those who want the best of the Balearics, but without the crowds.
 The stunning coves with white sand beaches are enough of a draw by themselves, but the historic remains of the Brisith occupation, the countryside and tranquillity of this quieter isle all add to its charm.

 The ancient city of Murcia is located in the mountains about 25 km from the Mediterranean Sea.
 The region is known for agriculture and tourism, but also for the charming mountain villages, fishing station, beaches that are untouched and for the green countryside.

 Santander is famous for its fabulous beaches and its elegant holidaymakers: King Alfonso XIII used to spend his summers here nearly a hundred years ago, and the town is still popular among fashionable madrileños who like to be seen sauntering along the El Sardinero seafront with its belle époque architecture.
 When the sun goes down and the bikinis are cast off, the town also has some great restaurants and a lively bar scene.
 It is also a good place from which to explore the pristine countryside of Cantabria.

 Santiago de Compostela has been a culture and university centre for centuries, most famous for being the end destination of a thousand-year-old pilgrim voyage: El Camino de Santiago, also called the Way of Saint James.
 Being the capital of the Galician region in north-western Spain, its everyday life is modern and chic.
 Awarded as a UNESCO world heritage city in 1985, Santiago de Compostela is a historical gem and one of the most impressive cities in Spain.